Class Apcomplex

 Apfloat

-Note that although the Apcomplex class extends Number
+Note that although the Apcomplex class extends Number,

-the methods inherited from Number
+the methods inherited from Number return the value of

 the real part of the complex number.
 Thus they are more meaningful

-class and its subclasses.
+for the Apfloat class and its subclasses.

 - Version: